 Three former G4S executives charged in Britain

-LONDON, Sept 8 (Reuters) - Three former executives of G4S Care and Justice Services (UK), a security group, have been charged over a multi-year scheme to defraud the Ministry of Justice (MoJ), the UK Serious Fraud Office (SFO) said on Tuesday.
+LONDON, Sept 8 (Reuters) - Three former executives of security services group G4S Care and Justice Services (G4SCJ) have been charged with fraud over a multi-year scheme to defraud the Ministry of Justice, the UK Serious Fraud Office said on Tuesday.

-Richard Morris, a former managing director and Mark Preston and James Jardine, who worked at G4S C&J's electronic monitoring business, were each charged with seven fraud offences in connection to false representations between 2009 and 2012.
+Richard Morris, a former managing director, and Mark Preston and James Jardine, who worked at G4SCJ's electronic monitoring business, were each charged with seven offences in connection to false representations made to the MoJ between 2009 and 2012.

+Morris, Preston, the former commercial director of the electronic monitoring business, and Jardine, its one-time finance manager, will appear at London's Southwark Crown Court on Oct.
+6.

+Ross Dixon, a partner at law firm Hickman & Rose who is representing Morris, said his client "refutes these allegations in the strongest possible terms".

 ((kirstin.ridley@thomsonreuters.com; +44 (0) 207 542 7987; Reuters Messaging: kirstin.ridley.reuters.com@reuters.net))